 I was introduced to the practice of Kalaripayattu and Marma therapy in the mountains outside of Cochin, in Kerala in 1999.
 It was a brief but powerful experience, and I have been fascinated with it ever since.
 My previous training included cultivating the ability to perceive subtle energy and I studied various point systems of the body.
 This made it easier to grasp.
 However, my knowledge of Marma came more from re-awakening than from formal teaching.
 Structure, however, is needed for awareness to flow.
 Toward the end, I always found Dr. Ranade’s and Dr. Frawley’s text on Marma to be very illuminating.
 The illustrations and summations of the knowledge are quite excellent.

 The work I do today with Marma therapy has its roots in Kalaripayattu, was nurtured by Sushruta, was cultivated by Dr. Frawley and Dr. Ranade, and ripened by my own awareness and experiences.
-The six-day Marma Therapy Course and the five-day Advanced Marma Therapy Course I teach at the College are the fruit of this knowledge.
-During the Basic Marma Therapy Course students learn to identify the 107 points on the body.
+The Marma Therapy Program I teach at the College are the fruit of this knowledge.
+During the Marma Therapy Program students learn to identify the 107 points on the body.
 They also learn to perceive the flow of prana and learn the basic technique for manipulating the flow of prana using awareness, intention, essential oils, light pressure massage, and pranic healing.
 This is then applied to learning a general full body healing protocol and then specific protocols to treat lower back and neck pain as well as shoulder and knee pain.

-During the Advanced Marma Training Course students review the Basic Course and then spend several days learning new protocols including the management of the male and female reproductive systems, liver and splenic disease, conditions of the nervous system, the management of agni, the management of the heart and much more.
-The advanced course is more practice than theory.
+During Marma Training Program students spend several days learning protocols including the management of the male and female reproductive systems, liver and splenic disease, conditions of the nervous system, the management of agni, the management of the heart and much more.

 Every Ayurvedic practitioner would benefit from learning Marma Therapy.
 It can be practiced on and off the body.
 It can be practiced with the clothes on or off.
 It is safe, simple, effective and it supports the counseling work of the practitioner, as well as the hands-on work of the Ayurvedic Massage and Body Therapist.